 When you sign the Consent for Release of Information, you are giving St. Jude permission to use and disclose (provide to others) Protected Health Information for treatment, payment, and health care operations, as described above.
-This permission does not include psychotherapy notes (defined in Section VII below), psychosocial information (defined in Section VIII below), alcoholism and drug abuse treatment records, and other privileged categories of information, all of which require a separate permission.
+This permission does not include psychotherapy notes (defined in Section VII below), psychosocial information (defined in Section VIII below), alcoholism and drug abuse treatment records, marketing, sale of protected health information, and other privileged categories of information, all of which require a separate permission.
 You will need to sign a separate consent form to have Protected Health Information given out for any reason other than treatment, payment, or health care operations or as required or permitted by law.

 VII.
 WHAT ARE PSYCHOTHERAPY NOTES?